The Saint's Return: Plot

-A female friend asks the Saint for help and ends up dead.
-The Saint sets about investigating and discovers the involvement of the River Mob, a gangster organisation involved with a gambling barge.
-The Saint is helped by Carol Denby, who is being used by the gangster.
+A female friend Judy Fenton asks the Saint for help and tells him that her fiance Keith Merton is being blackmailed by gangsters.
+She soon after ends up dead in a suspicious car accident.
+The Saint sets about investigating and discovers the involvement of the River Mob, a gangster organisation involved with a floating casino barge.
+The Saint is helped by a beautiful woman named Carol Denby and his faithful valet Hoppy Uniatz.
+Later Keith Merton winds up murdered.
+The Saint discovers the leader of the gangsters is a man named Irish Cassidy, and finds out who was responsible for the murders.